jacoblapworth/akahu-sdk-swift/src/react/avatar.md

 ### Colours

-The colour of an Avatar is determined by the contents of either the `value` or `identifier` props.
+The colour of `XUIAvatar` is determined by the contents of either the `value` or `identifier` props.
 It is recommended that you provide an `identifier` key so that a unique attribute of the entity determines the colour – different entities with the same value (e.g. name) should have different colours.

 ```
 <div>